glimpse-editor/glimpse-editor.github.io/content/about.md

 Finally, we also want to make it easier for power users to find and install third party plug-ins.
 Initially that will take the form of an optional installer containing a selection of plug-ins already, but that is an area we can hopefully develop more over time.

+You can read more about our development priorities and our target userbase here: https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities

 [Return to top](#contents)

 ## Is forking the project a duplication of effort? {#is-forking-the-project-a-duplication-of-effort}